python/cpython/Doc/library/asyncio-dev.rst

-Network logging can block the event loop, it is recommended to use a separate thread for handling logs or use non blocking io.
+Network logging can block the event loop, it is recommended to use a separate thread for handling logs or use non-blocking IO.

 .. _asyncio-coroutine-not-scheduled: